TheBrittinator/Britt-s_portfolio/Unicorn/README.md

-# masterschool-repo
- A repository for masterschool capstone projects.
+This readme file covers the contents of the Unicorn folder:

 ## capstone_project.ipynb
- SQL Assignment with answers to the qestions are on this file.
+ SQL Assignment are on this file.
  - SQL has been formatted ✅

+##Tables
+- customers.csv
+- order_details.csv
+- orders.csv

- ## TO DO
+## Combined Tables
- - combine csv files for the *spreadsheets portion* of the project:
- - using python or excel power query, all columns must have unique names and and exist on the new table.
+- combined_capfiles.csv